kitschpatrol/yanki-obsidian/README.md

 ### I'm stuck on an old version of Obsidian, can I still use Yanki?

-Older releases of the plugin provide compatibility back to Obsidian version 1.5.0, which was originally released in November 2023.
+Older releases of the plugin provide compatibility back to Obsidian installer version 1.5.0, which was originally released in November 2023.

+### I'm getting a mysterious `TypeError` when I sync

+Yanki requires Obsidian 1.6.5 or newer — including the installer version, which, confoundingly, can differ from the app version.

+Obsidian's in-app updates don't update its underlying Electron, Chromium, and V8 components.
+If you originally installed an older version of Obsidian, these components may lack functions Yanki needs, causing errors even when the app appears up to date.

+To check your installer version, run `Show debug info` from Obsidian's command palette.
+If it's older than 1.6.5, follow Obsidian's [installer update instructions](https://obsidian.md/help/updates#Installer+updates) and try to sync again.

 ## Privacy and security